NwaguChima/starWarz/README.md

 ## Trouble with the task;

 The API is very slow and sometimes requests are blocked by cors.
 Using anyorigin.com to bypass that doesnt work anymore.
+I also wrote some tests, but had little time to write test for all components.

 ## Available Scripts